 A third electrical example is the use of aluminum extrusion in photovoltaic (solar) panel support structures.
 These need strength and corrosion-resistance, coupled with low mass, especially in the case of roof-mounted panels.

 Walk through any factory, (ours included,) and you’re almost guaranteed to see aluminum extrusion being put to work.
 It’s the material of choice for equipment like workbenches, inspection tables and carts because it’s easy to cut and drill, lightweight yet stiff, and good value-for-money.
 It also has the added attraction of being extendible: if a workbench needs modifying that’s quickly done.

-In the same factories you’ll often also see extrusion for machine guards.
+In the same factories you’ll often also see extrusion used to create frames for machine guarding.
 It goes together quickly and can be fitted with Lexan panels for a clear view while protecting people working nearby.

 Thinking about uses for aluminum extrusion